Former Chelsea and Italy striker Vialli dies aged 58

 He announced a temporary leave from his role with Italy's national team in December to focus on his health.

-"Gianluca was a splendid person and he leaves a void that cannot be filled," said Italian Football Federation president Gabriele Gravina.
+"Gianluca was a splendid person and he leaves a void that cannot be filled," said Italian Football Federation (FIGC) president Gabriele Gravina.

 "I hoped until the end that he would be able to perform another miracle.
 Yet I am comforted by the certainty that what he did for Italian football and the blue shirt will never be forgotten."